JAParedes/ODE_Solving_in_Matlab_and_Simulink/README.md

-# ODE_Solving_in_Matlab_and_Simulink
+# Solving Ordinary Differential Equations (ODEs) Solving with Matlab and Simulink
 Tutorial files that present several methods to solve Ordinary Differential Equations (ODEs) with Matlab and Simulink.
 These files were used for Lecture 4 of the course AEROSP 470: Control of Aerospace Vehicles offered at the University of Michigan in the Winter 2021 semester.
+An associated video is available in this [YouTube link](https://youtu.be/VwlhxYTisk0).